BettyES/JavaNLP/README.md

 [How do I install IntelliJ ?](https://www.jetbrains.com/help/idea/installing-and-launching.html)

+Adding apache.commons.io library to external:
+1. Download library from https://commons.apache.org/proper/commons-io/download_io.cgi to any folder you fancy
+2. In intelliJ click on external libraries -> library Settings -> Global libraries -> + -> browse for the apache.commons...jar file and add

 #### Running the APP

 There's currently a very simple GUI implementation.
 Fire up your IntelliJ IDE (import project) and simply run the main method of the program.
 The GUI should be self explanatory.